 This plan aims for lifetime protection with a fixed death benefit.
 The amount of the contribution is fixed and paid for the rest of the participant’s life.
 This plan combines saving (investment) and protection.
 The policyholder can withdraw his savings for his personal use.
 As this plan have both saving and protection features, the contribution is more expensive than the term plan.

 The primary distinction between takaful and conventional insurance is in the form of contract they use.
-In conventional insurance, the relationship between both parties is in the form of the insured and insurer relationship.
-This type of relationship requires the insured to pay regular instalments (premium) in return to guarantee compensation if the event stipulated in the contract happens.
+In conventional insurance, the relationship between the parties is in the form of the insured and insurer.
+This type of relationship requires the insured to pay regular instalments (premium) in exchange for guaranteed compensation if the event stipulated in the contract happens.
 This is a probabilistic contract in which the compensation is dependent on circumstances that may or may not occur.
-As a result of this situation, conventional insurance raises a variety of Shariah issues.
+As a result of this, conventional insurance raises a variety of Shariah issues.

 To read more about Islamic Finance related topics, please click here and visit our academy.